SolaceProducts/pubsubplus-azure-quickstart-template/README.md

 1. Resource Group - A new group, or an existing group that will be available from the pull-down menu once "Use existing" is selected.
 2. Location - Select region most suitable to you.
 3. Storage Account Name - New or existing storage account, where your VHD will be stored.
 4. Admin Username - Username for the virtual Machine(s).
+Do not use special characters.
 5. Admin Password - Password for the virtual Machine(s) and for the 'admin' SolOS CLI user.
 6. Security Group Name - New or existing security group, where VMR default ports will be made publicly available.
 7. Workspace Name - New or existing OMS Log Analytics workspace, where logs and diagnostics are monitored.